 Here is what Neville shared in the lecture I mentioned above…

-As you can see by comparing Neville’s dream with what actually occurred, the sensory impressions were simply fused together into one impression and rearranged in a dream.
+As you can see by comparing Neville’s dream with what actually occurred, the sensory impressions were fused into one impression and rearranged in a dream.

-Unfortunately, I never realized that dreams were simply uncontrolled fourth-dimensional thinking.
+Unfortunately, I never realized that dreams were uncontrolled fourth-dimensional thinking.
 I know that God speaks to us in dreams.
-In addition, I also know that dreams can be a combination of a few things.
+Also, I know that dreams can be a combination of a few things.
 They are what we encounter in our 3D world in addition to receiving messages from God (our higher self).

 I have been recording my dreams and often see patterns in them.
 However, I have not paid attention to what follows in my waking hours.
 After reading this lecture excerpt, I will certainly be paying more attention now.